Forest Preserve District of DuPage County: Mayslake Peabody Estate

 In addition to the surrounding 90 acre Mayslake Forest Preserve, the Mayslake Peabody Estate in Oak Brook, Illinois, is composed of Mayslake Hall, a retreat wing, and the Portiuncula Chapel, a replica of the Chapel of St. Francis of Assisi in Assisi, Italy.

 Mayslake Hall, which is listed on the National Register of Historic Places, is a 39-room Tudor Revival mansion built between 1919 and 1921 for coal baron Francis Stuyvesant Peabody.
-The Forest Preserve District is working to make the hall available to the public for a variety of special events, such as seminars, workshops, receptions, conferences, and school programs, and currently offers "Restoration in Progress" tours as well as lecture and music series.
-The chapel is currently available for weddings and other special ceremonies, and each summer, the First Folio Shakespeare Festival offers outdoor theatrical performances on the grounds of the estate.
+The Forest Preserve District is working to make the hall available to the public for a variety of special events, such as seminars, workshops, receptions, conferences, and school programs, and currently offers paid, guided tours.
+People are also able to explore at their own pace during open hours.
+The chapel is currently available for weddings and other special ceremonies.

-Willowbrook Wildlife Center
+DuPage Wildlife Conservation Center (formerly Willowbrook Wildlife Center)

-Willowbrook Wildlife Center in Glen Ellyn is the Forest Preserve District's wildlife rehabilitation and education center.
-Visitors can observe more than 80 disabled wild animals that are permanent residents of the center, including eagles, hawks, owls, songbirds, red foxes, raccoons and woodchucks.
+The DuPage Wildlife Conservation Center in Glen Ellyn is the Forest Preserve District's wildlife rehabilitation and education center.
+The facility serves as a wildlife rehabilitation center for county wildlife that have been injured or otherwise affected by human activities.
+Expanded clinic and rehabilitation spaces as well as a new education center are scheduled to open in the Spring of 2025.
 The 0.5 mi nature trail leads visitors through natural habitats of DuPage County and offers an excellent opportunity for viewing native and migratory bird species.
-Indoor sights include interactive exhibits and changing displays that focus on wildlife.
-The facility also serves as a wildlife rehabilitation center for county wildlife that have been injured or otherwise affected by human activities.
+Indoor sights include interactive exhibits and changing displays that focus on wildlife and the rehabilitation process.